-- Has a recipient (or will have one). - This recipient is the customer. - Later users (conceptionally) belong to the customer. - The project links people, results (intermediate/final products), and resources.
+- Has a recipient (or will have one). - This recipient is the customer. - Later users (conceptionally) belong to the customer. - Links people, results (intermediate/final products), and resources.

-The organisation determines their roles and relations, and the external interfaces of the project.
-Ludewig & Lichter (2013)
+The organisation determines roles of and relations between peoples/results/resources, and the external interfaces of the project.